Atyzze/relational_reality/README.md

 python main.py -N 12800

-results below

-python main.py -N 1000 -S 1000000 (if you want to snapshot/see the universe after 1 million steps and stop there instead of letting it fully crystalize)
+results below, without setting step count, it defaults to N * 3000 as step count, to let it fully crystalize.

 <img width="4694" height="2367" alt="N=12800_S=38400000_m" src="https://github.com/user-attachments/assets/704210a5-c169-4097-8a36-72a29d54a849" />